Living In El Salvador: Pros And Cons You Need To Know

 Cuenca Cathedral, Ecuador

-Sometimes I feel that the internet has done everyone a massive favour by placing an unlimited source of information at their disposal.
+Sometimes, I feel that the internet has done everyone a massive favour by providing an unlimited source of information.
 Reading the narrative people have going for Ecuador is making me reconsider my valuation of the internet.
 As it stands, the country’s in the middle of a major debt crisis that it’s trying to relieve with assistance from the IMF.
 The aid is to improve the economy’s liquidity crisis in return for implementing specific economic measures.

 These conditions include taking fiscal austerity measures and restructuring the economy.
 There’s considerable emphasis on opening Ecuador’s economy to greater Foreign Direct Investments and creating avenues for foreign investors to inject more capital into the economy.
 There’s also an export-oriented development plan requiring the government to reduce fiscal expenditures and improve supply-side efficiency.
 As the government cuts spending on wages and social security, the lower salaries might contribute to a price reduction that makes Ecuadorian exports less dear in the global economy.
 This is effectively a two-tiered approach that creates room for greater efficiency, reduces tax burdens on investors, and sets the path for the economic development of Ecuador.